mamoore1440/personal-site/src/content/model/HMT-Book.md

   As we've discussed earlier, every S&D Connection changes both Matter and Humans.
 With regards to Matter it changes Things in some way which changes Supply on the S&DF.
 With regards to Humans it changes Internal Utility and all relevant Humans will update what Demands they have.
 It's important to notice that with every S&D Connection both Demand and Supply will change on the S&DF.

   As Time ticks forward one moment at a time we will see H(T) and M(T) change.
 Any change that occurs for Humans in a moment will originate from a single or multiple Demand and Supply Connecting in the moment.
 We can not say the same about Matter.
-Matter changes may originate from a S&D Connection or from Matter deterministically changing over Time.
+Changes in matter may originate from a S&D Connection or from Matter deterministically changing over Time.

 # Start Using The Model (Pre-Sin)